 Aeroflot – Russian Airlines

-Foreign readers of Aeroflot Premium are welcome to enjoy editorial materials and columns in English.
+Foreign readers of Aeroflot Premium are presented with editorial articles and reports in English.

 Aeroflot Premium – March 2019 (PDF file)